wc2750/AvocadoProj/proposal.md

   - General trends of avocado volume and price (by regions) over time
   - Interactive maps of prices vs. volumes and prices vs. region of avocado in the U.S
+  - The correlation of local GDP and avocado consumption (tentative)
   - Prediction model to accurately forecast avocado prices

 The final product will be a well-formatted website, including a video